Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/README.md

 * Reduce wait time of unanswered communications with developers to 24 hours.
 * A sense of community and conversations.
 Having people around to talk with.

-# Syntheic approach reaching out to other proposers
+# Synthetic approach reaching out to other proposers

 ### Slides

 https://docs.google.com/presentation/d/1UsdP7vwMpKWowgjA4ppqqqRb_rm0zf9ng49Z3Xbtl80/edit#slide=id.gb756fa1b15_0_0

 # The proposer, referrer and the implementer